 The training includes discussion around commonly used assessment tools and their clinical application, including:

-- ADOS-2 and understanding both its strengths and limitations
+- The ADOS-2 and understanding its strengths and (many) limitations

-- MIGDAS-2 as a strengths-based and sensory-informed assessment approach
+- The MIGDAS-2 as a strengths-based and sensory-informed assessment approach

-A strong focus is placed on creating affirming assessment environments that reduce performance pressure and support authentic engagement.
+A strong focus is placed on creating affirming assessment environments that reduce performance pressure and support authentic engagement for the child and parent.

 This includes: